Thank you for your interest in the Visiting Fellowship Program offered by the Cyprus Interaction Lab (CIL) of the Cyprus University of Technology.

 - Housing accommodation is not offered.
 However, the University has a housing service which can help Visiting Fellows to find appropriate accommodation.
 Please contact us in case you need any help with accommodation.

-- The Visiting Fellowship does not cover living or traveling expenses
+- The Visiting Fellowship does not cover living or travelling expenses

 Number of applicants at one time: Up to two visiting fellows per time